IX.A. General Information

 Subject librarians provide a range of specialized services to faculty and students by focusing on a particular area or discipline.
 They:

 Librarians provide individualized assistance in locating materials on a topic or using the many online resources provided by the Libraries for your research and teaching needs.
-In-person telephone, e-mail and instant messenger research assistance are offered.
-E-mail inquiries are answered within 24 hours.
+In-person telephone, e-mail, chat, text, and Skype research assistance are offered.
+E-mail inquiries are usually answered within 24 hours, except on weekends and holidays.

 Librarians collaborate with BU faculty, instructors, and graduate teaching assistants (TAs) in support of the teaching mission of the University.
 Our instructional services include: